 Foxy is a handsome male maybe about 3 years old.
 He came in with others from a multi household rescue.
 He is a bit nervous at first

 Wee Minx is about 6 months old.
 She is spotlessly clean.
 Normally she may have been rehomed outdoors as she is extremely timid.
 However we would love to give her a chance to be indoors as possible.
 She is no problem at all and great going to her litter tray.
 If anyone would be compassionate to offer her a home please email us

 Bandit is a real attention seeker once he gets to know you.
 Although a wee bit nervous at first, he's keen to get strokes and loves attention.
 This wee young male came in with the others from a multiple household

-These wee 2 year old rabbits are needing a home.
-Midnight is a black male and Mist is the wee female.
-They are now neutered but Midnight is still just a bit frisky so may need to keep them separate
+This wee 2 year old rabbit is in needing of a loving home.
+Midnight is a black neutered male, but he is still just a bit frisky so may need to keep on his own at this time

 Pearl came in with other cats rescued from a multi household.
 She is so pretty.
 Unfortunately, due to the number of cats, she had not been socialized well.
 Whilst she can be stroked sadly despite our best efforts, she will still not use a litter tray, although she will go on paper

 These 2 wee males came in from a multiple household.
 They are still a bit nervous so are looking for indoor homes where they can settle in and get used to everyone.

 If you are interested in giving any of our rescued animals a home, you can contact us by e-mail to or phone us on 02894432229.
 (Please leave a message on our answer machine and we will get back to you, usually in the evening).
 You need to make arrangements to view them as not all animals are on site, but may be at different locations.
 All our animals are free to a good home.
 We cover the cost of their neutering & preventative treatments.